shreya-rgb/shreya-rgb/README.md

 ### 🏠 RentEasy

 > A seamless rental platform built for simplifying property rentals.
 Users can browse listings, view property details, and connect with property owners directly.
-Optimized for a smooth user experience with modern UI.
+It aims to bridge the gap between renters and owners using a simple, intuitive user experience.

 **Tech Stack:** ReactJS, Tailwind CSS, Node.js, Express, MongoDB